 He would return to the backbenches in the mid-2000s where he created the Centre for Social Justice in 2004 and chaired the Social Justice Policy Group from 2005 until 2010.
 His return to the front came under David Cameron in 2010 when he would be appointed Secretary of State for Work & Pensions, a position he served between 2010-2016.
 Duncan Smith would play a key role in welfare reforms over the years, as he uncovered the Universal Credit system and reformed the disability benefits policy.

 A political speaker who has become a renowned authority on Brexit, immigration, social, work, policy reform and other issues, Iain Duncan Smith offers conference and keynote presentations that deliver the insight and practical advice of an established British MP.

-To book Iain Duncan Smith MP as the politics speaker for your corporate event, function or conference, simply contact the Champions Speakers agency by emailing firstname.lastname@example.org or by calling a booking agent directly on 0207 1010 553.
+To book Iain Duncan Smith MP as the politics speaker for your corporate event, function or conference, simply contact the Champions Speakers agency using the contact details below:

 “Iain Duncan Smith combines wit and extensive knowledge of the British political scene to deliver impeccably informative and enlightening speeches.
 A key player in employment regulation and governance, as well as a keen advocacy of Brexit, means that few people are better placed to discuss current political affairs to a wide range of audiences.” – Will Smith, Head of Marketing & Business Development, Fischer Energy